 Veterans will be given preference during selection in cases where all other factors are equal.

 Applicants for the Gilman Scholarship can apply for Fall, Spring or Summer study abroad programs.
 The application includes the following essays:

-- Follow-on Service Project Proposal: once completing a study abroad program, all Gilman recipients must complete a service project within 6 months of completing the program in order to increase awareness of study abroad and the Gilman Scholarship among your peers and/or your home community.
+- Follow-on Service Project Proposal: once completing a study abroad program, all Gilman recipients must complete a service project within 6 months of completing the program in order to increase awareness of study abroad and the Gilman Scholarship among peers and/or home community.

 - Benjamin A. Gilman International Scholarship Program USC Information Session (Recorded 11/10/16)